Noah in Islam: Traditional narrative in Islam

 According to Islam, he was a prophet, sent to warn mankind of that region and his people to change their ways.
 He conveyed the message for over 950 years.
 Islamic literature recounts that in the Generations of Adam, many men and women continued to follow Adam's original teachings, worshiping God alone and remaining righteous.
 Among Adam's descendants there were many brave and pious men, greatly loved and revered by their respective communities.
 Exegesis goes on to narrate that, upon the death of these elders, people felt enormous grief and some felt prompted to make statues of these people in remembrance of them.
 Then gradually, through the generations many forgot what such statues were for and began to worship them, (as the Shaytan (Satan) slowly deceived each generation) along with many other idols.
 In order to guide the people, God appointed Noah with the duty of being the next prophet to humanity.

 Early preaching

 According to Islamic belief, Noah began preaching to his people both verbally and through example.
 He would praise God consistently and he urged his people to do the same, warning his tribe of the punishment they would face if they did not mend their ignorant ways.
-The Qur'an states that Noah repeatedly told his people:
+The Quran states that Noah repeatedly told his people:

 “O my people!
 Worship Allah—you have no other god except Him.
 I truly fear for you the torment of a tremendous Day.”